What should I wear during a massage?

 Please bring your insurance ID card and your prescription or referral from your physician that has 1) a diagnostic code 2) # of sessions, and 3) a valid start and end date.
 Your physician or chiropractor can fax this to us at (206) 782- 8955.
 Please arrive 5-10 minutes early to fill out an intake form and health history.

-How much do I pay for medical massage?
+How much do I pay for a medical massage?

 Payments for treatment varies due to insurance companies’ allowable coverage depending on your plan.
 We encourage you to call your insurance company to confirm that massage therapy is a service your insurance will cover for you, and find out how much they will cover during each treatment.
 We bill $36.25 per unit at four 15-minute units for each 60-minute session.
 We only bill 60-minute sessions unless your insurance company covers 90-minute sessions.
 Otherwise, if you would like to have a 90-minute medical massage session, we will bill and charge for 60-minutes and the client must pay out of pocket for the additional 30 minutes of treatment.
 Please visit the Wellness Massage page for pricing.

 Does my insurance cover whirlpool time or add-ons such as Hot Stones or Cupping (see description of add-ons on Wellness Massage page)?